Summary of HB 110: The Delaware Marijuana Control Act

 Prohibited Conduct and Penalties

-- The existing medical marijuana law would not be affected by HB 110, except that pre-existing medical marijuana licensed businesses shall receive priority in licensing for recreational use.
+The existing medical cannabis law would not be affected by HB 110, except that pre-existing medical marijuana licensed businesses receive priority in licensing.

 Removes penalties from the possession of cannabis accessories by individuals 21 and older and the sale of accessories to adults 21 and older.